Classical Noise Inversion for Error-Propagatable Circuits with Minimal Overhead under General Gate-Dependent Noise: CNI-based robust quantum learning

 where $\Prob{\calB} = \bbE_{\calU}\Prob{\calB\vert\calU} $ is the marginal distribution of $\calB$.
 The noisy shadow norm $\norm{O}_{\operatorname{NS1}}$ appearing in Eq.~\eqref{eq: var CNI-based RS} is upper bounded by

 where $\bar{\calB} = \calM^{-1}\calU^\dagger \calB \calU \calM$ and $\norm{\cdot}_{\operatorname{S}}$ is the ideal shadow norm~\cite{Huang2020a}. \end{proposition}

-Proposition~\ref{prop:NS_bound} rigorously establishes the impacts of noise on the shadow norm.
+Proposition~\ref{prop:NS_bound} rigorously establishes the impacts of noise on the shadow norm; the proof of this proposition can be found in Appendix~\ref{app: Comparison of noisy shadow norms and ideal shadow norm}.
 The factor $g$ represents the noise severity, $h$ represents the correlation between the noise model and the random unitary, and $\bar{\calB}^\dagger (O)$ is the deviated (by noise) observable.
 We explain this in detail in the following.

-Suppose the total error rate $p$ is small, the factor $g$ satisfies $g \approx 1 - p + O(p^2)$.
-In the noiseless case, $g=1$ and the noisy shadow norm become the ideal shadow norm.
+When the total error rate $p$ is small, the factor $g$ satisfies $g \approx 1 - p + O(p^2)$.
+In the noiseless case, $g=1$ and the noisy shadow norm becomes the ideal shadow norm.

 The factor $h$ quantifies the ceiling of the correlation between $\calU$ and $\calB$.
 In fact, $\log(h)$ is an upper bound of the mutual information between $\calU$ and $\calB$. $h=1$ if the noise model is independent of $\calU$ (which results in $\Prob{\calB\vert \calU} = \Prob{\calB}$ for all $\calU$ and $\calB$), and $h> 1$ if the noise model is correlated with $\calU$.
 In random quantum circuits, the overall noise model can be considered as global depolarizing noise with small perturbations~\cite{Qin2023, Dalzell2021}, therefore $h$ is a small number.